-12.I.4 Performance Standards
+12.I.5 Performance Standards

-All activity shall adhere to best management practices.
+All activity shall adhere to best management practices as established by the Maine Department of Environmental Protection.

-- 12.I.4.A No part of any extraction operation shall be permitted within one hundred and fifty (150) feet of any property or street line, or three hundred (300) feet from a dwelling unit, except that drainage ways to reduce run-off into or from the extraction area may be allowed up to one hundred (100) feet of such line.
-Natural vegetation shall be left and maintained on the undisturbed land. - 12.I.4.B If any standing water accumulates, the site shall be fenced in a manner adequate to keep children out.
-Measures shall be taken to prevent or halt the breeding of insects. - 12.I.4.C No slopes steeper than three (3) feet horizontal to one (1) foot vertical shall be permitted at any extraction site unless a fence at least six (6) feet is erected to limit access to such locations.
+12.I.5.A No part of any extraction operation shall be permitted within one hundred and fifty (150) feet of any property or street line, or three hundred (300) feet from an existing dwelling unit, except that drainage ways to reduce run-off into or from the extraction area may be allowed up to one hundred (100) feet of such line.
+Natural vegetation shall be left and maintained on the undisturbed land.
+All buffer strips/areas shall be maintained in accordance with 12.I.3.B.2.M.

+1.2.I.5.B If any standing water accumulates, the site shall be fenced in a manner adequate to keep children out.
+Measures shall be taken to prevent or halt the breeding of insects in compliance with Maine DEP, Maine Center for Disease Control, and Maine Board of Pesticides Management guidelines.

+12.I.5.C No slopes steeper than three (3) feet horizontal to one (1) foot vertical shall be permitted at any extraction site unless a fence at least six (6) feet in height is erected to limit access to such locations.